Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Cookie-Policy.md

 ### 2. Elective Cookies

-We have no plans to add non-essential cookies.
-But this is the section where they would go if we did.
+We have no plans to add non-essential cookies, but this is the section where they would be explained if we did.

 ## III.
 Data Privacy